syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/how-to/salesforce-integration.md

 ![Search Scheduler page](../images/Salesforce-activate-custom-component.png)

-## Launching Scheduler in Home page
+## Launching scheduler in home page

 To access the integrated EJ2 Scheduler on the home page, follow these steps.